 Every way but one.
 The Second Series was essentially evolutionary.
-It didn’t look all that different from the First Series ‘49s, which themselves weren’t much different from what Chrysler had offered way back in 1942.
+It didn’t look all that different from the First Series ‘49s, which themselves varied not a whole lot from what Chrysler had offered way back in 1942.
 That was a problem.
 The 1930s had been scarred by the Depression, the 1940s by war and its aftermath.
 By the dawn of the 1950s Americans were ready to turn the page and look forward to prosperous times ahead.
 They were in no mood for evolutionary designs…or smaller more efficient anything.

 DeSoto’s competition wasn’t slowly evolving; they were charging ahead.
 An expressive new Studebaker had burst onto the scene in 1947 as the first new post war car.
 The low-slung, sweet handling Hudsons followed in ’48.
 And nearly a year before the conservative, six-cylinder Second Series DeSoto debuted, came a sleek fresh Mercury and a powerful new Oldsmobile, both sporting V8s.
 These cars and others spoke to an exciting and optimistic future, leaving DeSoto sounding like yesterday’s news.